unlimiteddigits/SeniorDesign/README.md

-hello_pixy.cpp was the first completed program for a single camera.
+look at hello_pixy.cpp was the first completed program for a single camera.
 (MWE-11/06/2017)

 libpixyusb API Reference: